Tips for Phone-Based Presenters

 - After you are introduced, wait 2-3 seconds before you start presenting.

-- Use a hard copy of the PowerPoint slides while presenting; shut off your PC monitor so the delay does not confuse you.
+- Use a hard copy of the PowerPoint slides while presenting; in case your computer screen freezes.

 - Inform the studio when to push out the next slide in your presentation.

-- Do not hang up after you finish presenting; just return to mute position (or use an executive conference call and turn off the on/off beeps).
+- Do not hang up after you finish presenting; just return to mute position.

 - NACUBO and FASB Discuss Grant Revenue Recognition